 The head of Egypt's military says the army will not stand by silently in the face of violence after hundreds of people were killed during the country's recent political unrest.

 He spoke as supporters of deposed president Mohamed Morsi marched toward Egypt's Supreme Constitutional Court in Cairo.
 An Islamist alliance opposed to the military's ouster of Mr. Morsi canceled two other protest marches scheduled for Sunday, claiming snipers had been deployed along the planned routes.

 Army Chief General Abdel-Fatah el-Sissi said the army has no intention to seize power and called on Islamists to join the political process.
 In his first public comments since last week's crackdown against protest camps, he told military and police officers his message to pro-Morsi supporters is that "there is room for everyone in Egypt."

 Earlier, Egyptian security forces raided the homes of Muslim Brotherhood members, detaining mid-level officials and field operatives in several cities in an apparent attempt to cripple the group's protest plans.

-The Brotherhood, and the broader Anti-Coup Alliance, had said they would hold mass rallies in front of the Supreme Constitutional Court in Cairo and in other cities across Egypt.
-But an alliance spokeswoman said the Cairo march was cancelled "for security reasons."
+The Brotherhood, and the broader Anti-Coup Alliance, had said they would hold mass rallies in cities across Egypt.
+But an alliance spokeswoman said two of the marches - including one in Cairo's Heliopolis neighborhood - were cancelled "for security reasons."